BAMresearch/bam-masterdata/docs/tutorials/parsing.md

 **Issue**: Files not uploaded as datasets
 - **Solution**: Ensure you're using a collection (not attaching directly to a project), as pyBIS requires collections for dataset uploads.

-## Next Steps

-Now that you understand how to automate metadata injection with parsers, you can:

-1. **Learn more about parsers**: Read [How-to: Create new parsers](../howtos/parsing/create_new_parsers.md) for advanced parser development
-2. **Understand the architecture**: Study [Explanation: Parsing and ETL Structure in the Parser App](../explanations/parsing_structure.md) to learn about the ETL pipeline design
-3. **Explore the Parser App**: Check out [Use the Parser app](../howtos/parsing/parser_app.md) for a web-based interface to parsing
-4. **Review Object Types**: See the [Getting Started](tutorial.md) tutorial for more details on Object Types and properties
-5. **API Reference**: Browse the [API Reference](../references/api.md) for detailed function documentation

-## Summary

-In this tutorial, you learned:

-- ✅ How to create a custom parser by inheriting from `AbstractParser`
-- ✅ How to extract metadata from files and create structured objects
-- ✅ How to use `run_parser()` to automate metadata injection into openBIS
-- ✅ How to establish relationships between objects
-- ✅ How to update existing objects using codes
-- ✅ Best practices for error handling and validation

-With these skills, you can now automate the processing of multiple data files and systematically build your openBIS metadata catalog!